 Symptoms vary widely depending on the type of personality disorder.

-These patterns usually begin in adolescence and may lead to problems in social and work situations.
+These patterns usually begin in the teens and may lead to problems in social and work situations.

 The severity of these conditions ranges from mild to severe.

 Exams and Tests